 - infertility, which may be permanent or temporary

-Most side effects of chemotherapy go away when treatment is stopped.
-Some treatments can help subside these side effects, so the doctors and the healthcare team should be informed of any side effects that are particularly bothering the patients.
+Most side effects of chemotherapy go away when treatment is over.
+Some treatments can help subside these side effects, so you should inform the doctors and the healthcare team if any side effects are particularly bothering you.

-If routine chemotherapy fails or Hodgkin’s lymphoma recurs after treatment, higher doses of chemotherapy may be given.
+If routine chemotherapy fails or Hodgkin’s lymphoma recurs after treatment, you doctor may also give you higher doses of chemotherapy.

 However, a higher dosage of chemotherapy destroys the bone marrow, causing various problems described above.
-A bone marrow transplant or stem cell therapy may be needed to replace the damaged bone marrow.
+A bone marrow transplant or stem cell therapy may also be a treatment option to replace the damaged bone marrow.

-Radiation therapy is commonly used to treat early-stage Hodgkin’s lymphoma, where the cancer is in only one part of the body.
+Radiation therapy helps to treat early-stage Hodgkin’s lymphoma, where the cancer is in only one part of the body.

-Radiation therapy is painless, but it can have some serious side effects.
-These can vary and are directly related to the part of the body that is being treated.
+Radiation therapy is painless, but it can have some serious side effects, these can vary and are directly related to the part of the affected body.
 For example, throat treatment can cause a sore throat, and head treatments can lead to hair loss.